torquebox/torquebox.org/news/2011-07-11-infinispan-as-nosql-store.md

 passes them along to Lucene.
 This allows us to search, what is essentially a key-value store for values on specific properties of specific types.
 Win!

+Infinispan has been available to TorqueBox users for a while now.
+But previously, you could only ever stuff things in and get them out by key.
+You had to know what you were looking for.
+Now, well, you can perform the full gamut of properties-based searches, such as those already exposed by DataMapper: range, text, numeric, dates.
+This is really awesome.

 # What's Next?